askarrizvi/pixaradar/README.md

-# PIXA RADAR

-## Discreption
+#PixaRadar

-A web page that uses TMDB API key, which is a database for movies to select a random movie from a genre you pick, Once randomized it will display your random movie with the ability of saving it to your list of favourites.
+An app that uses a TMDB API key, which is a database for movies.
+It randomly selects a movie based on mood, and picks the genre based on the time of day.

 ## Motivation
-our motivation for this app, is to have one less decision you have to make in your day.
+Our motivation for this app, was to have one less decision to make.
+Let technology make the decision for us.

 ## Built With
 * HTML